acenet-arc/ACENET_Summer_School_Dask/_episodes/installing-dask.md

 teaching: 5
 exercises: 10
 questions:
-- "How to set up Python"
+- "What do you need to do to setup your Python environment to use Dask?"
 objectives:
-- "Set up Jupyter and Python"
+- ""
 keypoints:
 - "Loading Python Modules"
 - "Setting up virtual environment"
-- "Connecting virtual environment to Jupyter"
 ---